A year ago, I thought we were taking a moonshot with Receiptful.<...>

 Whilst it's early days for Receiptful yet, I'm comfortable in saying that we're well on our way towards all of those goals:

-I don't think that Receiptful has had any kind of normal journey and we've probably ignored just as much startup / SaaS best practice as we've implemented.
+I don't think that Receiptful has had any kind of normal journey and we've probably ignored just as much startup / SaaS best practices as we've implemented.

 Part of me thinks we've been lucky to avoid fatal mistakes.